SerhatTeker/djangonews/docs/_source/index.rst

-.. mmmDjango News documentation master file, created by sphinx-quickstart.
+..
+Django News documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mmmDjango News's documentation!
+Welcome to Django News's documentation!
 ======================================================================

 .. toctree::